-- 4.312 In respect of the findings of the Regional Retail Study, no land allocations for retail use have been identified within the Local Development Plan.
-Criteria based policies provide the local policy context from which individual proposals for new retail development within the National Park will be considered. - 4.313 Towns, in particular those that attract visitors, can become over dominated by non-retailing uses such as takeaways, pubs and restaurants (A3 uses) which make them less attractive for shoppers, and can introduce anti-social behaviour, whilst a diversity of uses such as recreational uses, restaurants, cafes, galleries and cinemas can reduce the need to travel out of a centre.
+- context from which individual proposals for new retail development within the National Park will be considered. - 4.313 Towns, in particular those that attract visitors, can become over dominated by non-retailing uses such as takeaways, pubs and restaurants (A3 uses) which make them less attractive for shoppers, and can introduce anti-social behaviour, whilst a diversity of uses such as recreational uses, restaurants, cafes, galleries and cinemas can reduce the need to travel out of a centre.
 The strategy for the Park will be to maintain areas in Tenby where only a certain proportion of non- retail use will be allowed.
 Generally amenity issues for A3 uses will be carefully assessed and controlled. - 4.314 The Authority will resist any proposals which may potentially damage or undermine the retail role of these centres by restricting development outside these centres in accordance with national planning policy.
 The exception to this will be the recognition of the important role rural provision makes to Park communities.
 Additional provision of retail at these locations is encouraged where compatible with the scale of centre.
 Outside the main centres other smaller centres can have local shops protected and provided as a community facility by Policy 53.

-&lt;sup>168 Background Paper: South West Wales Regional Retail Study, Ceredigion County Council, Pembrokeshire County Council and Pembrokeshire Coast National Park, February 2017, pages 80-81.
-There is the potential for out-of-centre development to be in direct competition with, and to undermine centres.
-Planning Policy Wales, Edition 9, November 2016, July 2016, Chapter 10 advises that retail and other services are best located within existing centres at an appropriate scale.
-Edge-of-centre or out-of-centre retail developments are considered in Planning Policy Wales, Edition 9, starting at paragraph 10.4.4.
+170 There is the potential for out-of-centre development to be in direct competition with, and to undermine centres.
+Planning Policy Wales, Edition 9, November 2016, July 2016, Chapter 10-10, December, section 4.3 advises that retail and other services are best located within existing centres at an appropriate scale.
+Edge-of-centre or out-of-centre retail developments are considered in Planning Policy Wales, Edition-9 10, starting at paragraph 10.4.4.3.18.

-Policy 54 Retail in the National Park (Strategy Policy)

-The retail hierarchy is as follows:
+Retail in the National Park (Strategy Policy) Policy 54 The retail hierarchy ★ of the Pembrokeshire Coast National Park is as follows 171: